Your browser is in Compatibility Mode, which, ironically enough, is incompatible with our website.

 Search ads are specific to Google's Search Network.
 Their sole purpose is to increase visibility for you and your website through prominent placement at the top of the SERP.

-Display advertisements are familiar to most Internet users.
-They're the ads that appear throughout one's browsing experience on pages outside of the search engine, otherwise known as Google's Display Network.
+Most Internet users are familiar with display advertisements.
+They're the ads that appear throughout one's browsing experience on pages outside the search engine, otherwise known as Google's Display Network.

 Display ads have many different appearances and placements, from banners at the top of web pages to inserts between paragraphs on a page.
 They can also feature varying forms of content, such as videos, motion graphics, images, or text.

-Display ads for apartments vary greatly but should include essential information such as your name, location, and unique features or amenities that connect with your target audience, setting your community apart from the competition.
-Additionally, you should include high-quality photos or videos that appeal to prospective residents and create a favorable impression of your apartments.
+Display ads for apartments vary greatly but should include essential information such as your name, location, and unique features or amenities that connect with your target audience and set your community apart from the competition.
+Also, you should be able to include high-quality photos or videos that appeal to prospective residents and create a favorable impression of your apartments.

 Video advertising is the most compelling way content marketers can highlight their products, and there's little doubt about the effectiveness a video ad has for apartment communities.
 They create an appeal for apartment communities that prospects pay attention to and increase the likelihood they'll click on the video ad to explore more.